-Other compensation for James L. Ellis includes a monthly stipend for ongoing consultation services as well as serving as administrator of any potential employee complaint that might rise to the board of directors' level.
-The members of the Board received cash compensation for their service on the Board in 2022 and are reimbursed for out-of-pocket and travel expenses incurred in attending Board meetings.
+Other compensation for James L. Ellis includes a monthly stipend for ongoing consultation services as well as serving as administrator of any potential employee complaint that might rise to the Board's level.
+The members of the Board received cash compensation for their service on the Board in 2023 and are reimbursed for out-of-pocket and travel expenses incurred in attending Board meetings.

-In January 2009, the Board, upon recommendation of the Board's Compensation Committee (the "Compensation Committee"), who had sought outside counsel regarding revision of the Company's Board Compensation Plan, adopted the final version of the revised WVV Board Member Compensation Plan.
-Under the terms of the revised plan, any Board member may elect not to receive any or all of the compensation components.
-The Board also reserved the right to suspend this plan at any time on the basis of prevailing economic conditions and their impact on the company.
-The basic elements of the revised plan are: \$1,000 yearly stipend for service on the Board, \$500 per Board meeting attended in person, \$250 per Board meeting via teleconference, \$200 per committee meeting in person and \$100 per committee meeting via teleconference.
-A set per diem for expenses associated with meeting attendance, as well as a yearly wine allowance were also approved.
+In January 2009, the Board, upon the recommendation of the Compensation Committee, who had sought outside counsel regarding revision of the Company's Board compensation plan, adopted the final version of the revised WVV Board Member Compensation Plan (the "Board Compensation Plan").
+The Board Compensation Plan was updated at the Board meeting in February 2024 (the "Revised Plan").
+Under the terms of the Revised Plan, any Board member may elect not to receive any or all of the compensation components.
+The Board also reserved the right to suspend this plan at any time based on prevailing economic conditions and their impact on the Company.
+The Revised Plan stipulates that each director receive: (i) a \$1,000 yearly stipend for service on the Board; (ii) \$500 per Board meeting; and (iii) \$200 per committee meeting.